grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 }
 ~~~

-So as you can see, this is behavior, not data, and it itself follows the Tell Don't Ask style as well.
+So as you can see, this `Bank` is a piece of behavior, not data, and it itself follows the Tell Don't Ask style as well (it does something well and takes all the context it needs from outside).

-There is one nice advice about creating interactions following this style.
+### Where Tell Don't Ask does not apply

+As I already said, there are places where Tell Don't Ask does not apply.

+1. Factories - these are objects that produce other objects for us, so they are inherently "pull-based" - they are always asked to deliver objects.
+2. Collections - they are merely containers for objects, so all we want from them is adding objects and retrieving objects (by index, by predicate, using a key etc.).
+Note however, that when we write a class that wraps a collection inside, we want this class to expose interface shaped in a Tell Don't Ask manner.
+3. Data sources, like databases - again, these are storage for data, so it is more probable that we will need to ask for this data to get it.
+4. Some APIs accessed via network - while it is good to use as much Tell Don't Ask as we can, web APIs have one limitation - it is hard or impossible to pass behaviors as polymorphic objects through them.

+TODO

 ## Getters should be removed, return values should be avoided